 Matthew Rave shows that theoretical models can be explained in a completely different way – not featuring famous physicists and artistic photos of particle colliders: Why is there anything? is a Socratic dialogue that fans of Douglas Hofstadter’s Achille and Tortoise will enjoy.

 Class of Its Own: Books by Nassim Taleb.

-In relation to the science books I want to emphasize his refreshing perspective of academic – planned, Soviet-Harvard-style – research versus tinkering by amateurs.
-I might over-generalize but I feel that those eminent 20th century physicists were tinkerers at heart.
+After all the science books I want to emphasize his refreshing perspective of academic – planned, Soviet-Harvard-style – research versus tinkering by amateurs.
+I might over-generalize but I feel that those eminent 20th century physicists were tinkerers at heart!